zh/banano-awesome/README.md

 # Awesome BANANO

 BANANO is a feeless, instant, rich in potassium cryptocurrency powered by DAG technology disrupting the meme economy.
-This repository trying to accumulate most useful BANANO currency related resources - documents, sites, projects etc.
+This repository is trying to accumulate most useful BANANO currency related resources - documents, sites, projects, etc.

 ## Contributing